 How long does it take?

 The earliest you can apply is 3 months before you intend to travel.
 You should apply no later than 15 working days in advance.

 In most cases, you will be informed within 15 calendar days whether your application has been successful.
 Sometimes it can take up to 30 days if more time is needed, and up to 60 days in exceptional cases, for example if extra documents are required.

 Some Schengen member states want to exchange information on visa applicants.
 This check (known as ‘consultation’) is mandatory for certain nationalities and can take up to 7 days.
 Your application will also be checked in the Schengen Information System (SIS II).
 In addition, your application details will be checked and saved in the Visa Information System (VIS).

 Applying for a visa in this country or region

-Please make an appointment with the Dutch embassy in Ottawa, the consulate-general in Toronto or the consulate-general in Vancouver.
+Visa applications can also be submitted at the Dutch embassy in Ottawa, the consulate-general in Toronto or the consulate-general in Vancouver.
+Please make an appointment online.

 We cannot communicate as to the status of your application.
 You will be notified via e-mail about the decision of your visa, and when to collect your document.

 Check the contact page of the embassy in Ottawa or the consulates-general in Toronto or Vancouver for contact details and opening times.
 Check these mailing instructions if you prefer us to return your document by courier or 'Xpresspost'.